ANU Laptop Ensemble (LENS)

 - Discussion and planning?
 All on C/C/C’s Slack, email Charles to get on it.

-The laptop is a legit musical/visual instrument, and the c/c/c laptop ensemble (est. 2018) exists to explore different ways to use this instrument in a group performance.
+The laptop is a legit musical/visual instrument, and the ANU Laptop Ensemble (LENS - est. 2018) exists to explore different ways to use this instrument in a group performance.

 Laptop Ensemble links: